Daniel-dadu/PDF_manipulator/README.md

 ### Password and Encryption Protection

 Add features for setting passwords and encrypting PDF documents to enhance security and restrict access to sensitive information.

+### Improved PDF viewer

+Upgrade the PDF viewer to deliver a more reliable and seamless experience, addressing the existing bugs for smoother document navigation and readability.